Rail and Waterworks

 Construction Revived in Spain

 We played a very important role in modernizing Spain and making it more European after it joined what was then called the European Economic Community.
 Our company was one of the key players in building the network of highways and accesses to the big cities, and in expanding and modernizing the ports, airports and railways, as well as building new schools and hospitals.
 During this time, we acquired Cadagua, a company specialized in designing, building and operating drinking water and sewage treatment plants.

 Diversification, Further Internationalization and Initial Public Offering

 In 1992, Rafael del Pino Calvo-Sotelo was appointed CEO of our company.
-With the acquisition of Agroman, we positioned ourselves as one of Spain's largest construction companies.
+With the acquisition of Agroman, now Ferrovial Construction, we positioned ourselves as one of Spain's largest construction companies.
 We also entered the North American market by obtaining the 407 ETR, a Canadian toll road, under a 99-year concession.
 Our company was floated on the stock exchange in 1999.

 Consolidation of the Services Business and Purchase of Important Adquisitions